Smart Investing for the Future

 - Applicants need to provide revised application if there is a change of scope requiring additional funds.

 - Multiple conservation measures can be combined in one application.

 - Funds can cover the full cost or the incremental cost of a conservation measure.

 - Applicants are required to provide data verifying performance of implemented projects.

 How to apply

-Once any questions have been addressed, fill out the application form and email it and any supporting materials to Jennifer to begin the approval process.
+Once any questions have been addressed, fill out the application form and email it and any supporting materials to Rachel to begin the approval process.
 Upon approval, the applicant will receive an award letter with the project identification number.